-In the wake of these findings, curriculum reform moved away from the sparse specifications that had characterized the first post-apartheid curriculum (Curriculum 2005) towards a more overt specification, but concerns about teacher content knowledge and knowledge about the sequencing and pacing of mathematical ideas in the middle years continued to be expressed (Reeves & Muller, 2005).
+In the wake of these findings, curriculum reform moved away from the sparse specifications that had characterized the first postapartheid curriculum Curriculum 2005 toward a more overt specification.
+However concerns about teacher content knowledge and knowledge about the sequencing and pacing of mathematical ideas in the middle years continued to be expressed (Reeves and Muller, 2005).

-A key point to note in the early post-apartheid period is that concerns about teachers' mathematical knowledge were predominantly inferred from studies of classroom practice (e.g. Taylor & Vinjevold, 1999).
+A key point to note in the early post-apartheid period is that concerns about teachers' mathematical knowledge were predominantly inferred from studies of classroom practice (e.g. Taylor and Vinjevold, 1999).
 With learner performance continuing to be low, and seemingly not 'address-able' through waves of curriculum reform, attention turned more directly to measuring teacher knowledge, with classroom-based studies continuing alongside this turn.
-We overview the findings of the more recent classroom-based studies, before turning our attention to research that has focused on measuring teachers' mathematical knowledge more directly.
+We overview the findings of the more recent classroombased studies, before turning our attention to research that has focused on measuring teachers' mathematical knowledge more directly.

 A range of smaller scale studies have analyzed data based on classroom teaching to make inferences about the nature of primary teachers' disciplinary knowledge of mathematics and their subject knowledge for teaching.
-Sorto & Sapire (2012) and Ally & Christiansen (2013) both note the prevalence of highly procedural orientations to mathematics teaching among different sets of grade 6 teachers in South Africa, pointing to a disposition to view mathematics as driven towards the production of answers.
+Sorto and Sapire (2011) and Ally and Christiansen (2013) both note the prevalence of highly procedural orientations to mathematics teaching among different sets of grade 6 teachers in South Africa, pointing to a disposition to view mathematics as driven toward the production of answers.

-A second strand of inferences about teachers' mathematical knowledge points to teaching analysed for mathematical coherence.
+A second strand of inferences about teachers' mathematical knowledge points to teaching analyzed for mathematical coherence.
 Early primary years' data points to lack of awareness of 'givens' and 'unknowns' within teachers' explanations (Venkat, 2013).
-More broadly, focus on explanations points to absence of mathematical criteria for judging whether steps and results are appropriate (Hoadley, 2006) and a range of disruptions to connections (Venkat & Adler, 2012; Adler & Venkat, 2014).
-These findings echo the attention to the 'conveying' of ideas that Van der Berg et al (2011) have noted as a potential reason for differences in content knowledge in South Africa not playing through in any direct way to learner performance.
-This point is made widely in the international literature on assessment of teachers' mathematical knowledge, with content knowledge seen as necessary but not sufficient for high quality teaching (e.g. Prestage & Perks, 2001).
+More broadly, focus on explanations points to the absence of mathematical criteria for judging whether steps and results are appropriate (Hoadley, 2006) and a range of disruptions to connections (Venkat and Adler, 2012; Adler and Venkat, 2014).
+These findings echo the attention to the 'conveying' of ideas that Van der Berg et al. (2011) have noted as a potential reason for differences in content knowledge in South Africa not playing through in any direct way to learner performance.
+This point is made widely in the international literature on assessment of teachers' mathematical knowledge, with content knowledge seen as necessary but not sufficient for high quality teaching (e.g. Prestage and Perks, 2001).